Atomic & temp

 #writeSiblingTempFile

-import { writeSiblingTempFile } from "@openclaw/fs-safe/temp";
+import { writeSiblingTempFile } from "@openclaw/fs-safe/advanced";

 const result = await writeSiblingTempFile<string>({